Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 1) Usage scale: this is no longer a niche technology

 The simplest rebuttal to “bubble” is that generative AI has already become a mainstream interface.
-OpenAI CEO Sam Altman stated that ChatGPT reached 800 million weekly active users by early October 2025—up from 700 million in August and 500 million at the end of March (as reported), alongside 4 million developers building with OpenAI and very high API throughput.
+OpenAI CEO Sam Altman stated that ChatGPT reached 800 million weekly active users by early October 2025—up from 700 million in August and 500 million at the end of March (as reported), alongside 4 million developers building with OpenAI and very high API throughput, despite the scepticism that surrounds its rapid growth.
 (TechCrunch)

 Whether you love or hate ChatGPT, that is mass-market distribution.
-Bubbles can exist with real usage, but real usage at this scale usually indicates a durable behavioural shift: people are not merely speculating—they are changing how they search, write, code, and learn.
+Bubbles can exist with real usage, but real usage at this scale usually indicates a durable behavioural shift: people are not merely speculating—they are changing how they search, write, code, and learn under the influence of Google's parent company, Alphabet.

 2) Revenue formation: monetisation is real, even if profits lag capex